Last Updated: July 4, 2026

 When do Brukinsa patents expire, and when can generic versions of Brukinsa launch?

 Brukinsa is a drug marketed by Beone Medicines Usa and is included in two NDAs.
-There are thirteen patents protecting this drug and one Paragraph IV challenge.
+There are thirteen patents protecting this drug and two Paragraph IV challenges.

-This drug has ninety-nine patent family members in thirty-two countries.
+This drug has one hundred and five patent family members in thirty-two countries.

 The generic ingredient in BRUKINSA is zanubrutinib.
 One supplier is listed for this compound.
 Additional details are available on the zanubrutinib profile page.